EmergeTools/emerge-android/snapshots/README.md

 We recommend creating `@Preview` functions in the `androidTest` sourceSet that depend directly on composables located in your `main` sourceSet.

-_Emerge snapshots currently only support no-arg `@Preview` annotated composables._
+_⚠️ Currently only no-arg `@Preview` annotated composables with a default configuration are supported._

-_Emerge snapshots currently do not handle configuration specified in `@Preview` annotation parameters._

 ### Activities & Views

-Create a simple test class that uses the `EmergeSnapshot` rule to generate screenshots.
+Create a basic test class that uses the `EmergeSnapshot` rule to generate snapshots.

 ```kotlin
 @RunWith(AndroidJUnit4::class)